django/django/README.rst

 channel on Freenode.

 You can install channels from PyPI as the ``channels`` package.
-You'll likely also want to install ``asgi_redis`` or ``asgi_rabbitmq`` to provide the Redis/RabbitMQ channel layer correspondingly.
 See our `installation <https://channels.readthedocs.io/en/latest/installation.html>`_ and `getting started <https://channels.readthedocs.io/en/latest/getting-started.html>`_ docs for more.

 Dependencies
 ------------

-All Channels projects currently support Python 2.7, 3.4 and 3.5. `channels` supports all released Django versions, namely 1.8-1.10.
+All Channels projects currently support 3.5 and up. ``channels`` is compatible with Django 1.11 or 2.0.

 Contributing